 Napping seems like a good idea at 2:30 pm, and you struggle to keep your eyes open.
 Naps are not always the answer to daytime sleepiness.
 They can sometimes make the problem worse.

 The best way to feel energetic and awake during the day is to address the sleep issues causing your daytime fatigue.
-If you’re often experiencing daytime sleepiness, take the sleep assessment to receive personalized recommendations to sleep better.
+If you’re often experiencing daytime sleepiness, take the sleep quiz to receive personalized recommendations to sleep better.